 Before you submit your application form you must authorize your application by checking the “Student Authorization” box.
 By checking this box you are acknowledging that you have discussed your study abroad plans with your dean and major advisor(s).
 You are also certifying that you are on track to complete college-wide degree requirements, including physical education and the swim test.
 In addition, you are authorizing the Dean’s Office to release information from your records that are relevant to your study abroad application (e.g., unofficial transcript).

 Students must discuss their study abroad plans with their major advisor(s) and dean.
-Your study abroad application will be considered complete once you’ve submitted the online study abroad application, completed your Major Work Plan and your College-Wide Requirements Plan, and have these plans approved by your major adviser and dean.
+Your study abroad application will be considered complete once you’ve submitted (1) the online study abroad application, (2) completed your College-Wide Requirements Plan and have it approved by your dean, (3) completed your Major Work Plan and have it approved by your major advisor, and (4) your major advisor completes the Major Advisor Evaluation Form.

 For students planning to study abroad at Oxford, LSE, IHP-Cities in the 21st Century, IHP-Health and Community: